"Come one come all to the fair.

 Smiling at the hybrid who was giving out tickets, he paid for both him and Daniel.
 Daniel never having any money.
 The hybrid smiled back, welcoming the gesture.
 Too often people only stared at the ones who worked the gates.
 It had always been people hated job.

-There eyes met briefly.
+Their eyes met briefly.
 Only for a second, but they were glued together.
-It felt a bit like She was looking into his soul and to be fair, She could have been.
+It felt a bit like she was looking into his soul and to be fair, she could have been.
 Terrence stumbled as Daniel continued to pull him along and had to pull his eyes away.
 When he glanced back, she was gone.
 Madame X, he mused.
 Part of him sinking.
 She had seen him now.
 But the question was, would she figure out who he was?